andresth/emojiselector/README.md

 This progam is basically just a popup dialog where you can select an emoji.
 It then will instert the emoji by simulation keystrokes.

-Currently it will only work on GTK+ based desktop environments.

 ## How to install
 1. Make sure `python3-gi` and `xdotool` is present an your system.